 If early help is appropriate, the case will be kept under constant review.
 If the pupil's situation does not improve, a referral will be considered.
-All concerns, discussions and decisions made, as well as the reasons for making those decisions, will be recorded in writing by the DSL and kept securely in location.
+All concerns, discussions and decisions made, as well as the reasons for making those decisions, will be recorded in writing by the DSL and kept on My Concern, the school's online safeguarding system.